-- custody will be filled out for the evidence items.
-The submitting agency must grant permission for "forwarding" evidence (this requirement only applies to evidence that is not logged in or analyzed in the original receiving lab). - 15.8.3.3 If evidence is brought into the lab in person by a customer, the FES will not take control of the evidence until the requirements for acceptance are met. - 15.8.3.4 If all items from an entire case or discipline are returned without analysis, it should be noted in the case file; however, a report of examination is not required. - 5.8.4 Forensic Services has appropriate facilities and quality procedures for avoiding deterioration, loss or damage of evidence during storage, handling, and preparation for analysis.
+- 15.8.3.3 If evidence is brought into the lab in person by a customer, the FES will not take control of the evidence until the requirements for acceptance are met. - 15.8.3.4 If all items from an entire case or discipline are returned without analysis, it should be noted in the case file; however, a report of examination is not required. - 5.8.4 Forensic Services has appropriate facilities and quality procedures for avoiding deterioration, loss or damage of evidence during storage, handling, and preparation for analysis.
 Submitted evidence shall be stored in the evidence vault until checked out for analysis unless special handling or storage requirements dictate storage elsewhere.
 Handling instructions for particular items of evidence will be followed.
 When items have to be stored or conditioned in a specified environment, these conditions are maintained, monitored, and recorded.
-Forensic Services implements quality procedures for storage and security of evidence that protect the integrity of evidence in its control. - 15.8.4.1 All evidence in long-term storage shall be sealed in accordance with Forensic Services protocol. - 15.8.4.2 All evidence shall be properly logged into the evidence inventory system. - 15.8.4.3 The evidence storage areas shall be kept clean and well organized. - 15.8.4.4 The evidence vault shall be kept locked except when authorized personnel are in the yault. - 15.8.4.5 The only individuals who are authorized to enter the vault unsupervised are the custodians of the vault who are directly responsible for the evidence stored in the vault.
-An evidence vault entry log shall be kept and any access to the vault by a non-FES shall be documented. - When a custodian of the vault ceases to have custody over the vault or it contents, all the evidence shall be audited.
+Forensic Services implements quality procedures for storage and security of evidence that protect the integrity of evidence in its control. - 15.8.4.1 All evidence in long-term storage shall be sealed in accordance with Forensic Services protocol - 15.8.4.2 All evidence shall be properly logged into the evidence inventory system. - 15.8.4.3 The evidence storage areas shall be kept clean and well organized. - 15.8.4.4 The evidence visual shall be kept locked except when authorized personnel are in the vault. - 15.8.45 The only individuals who are authorized to enter the vault unsupervised are the custodians of the vault who are directly responsible for the evidence stored in the vault.
+An evidence vault entry log shall be kept and any access to the vault by a non-FES shall be documented. - 15.8.4.6 When a custodian of the vault ceases to have custody over the vault or it contents, all the evidence shall be audited.
 The vault and all evidence shall be inventoried at least once annually. - 15.8.4.7 Evidence that requires specific storage conditions will have those conditions monitored.
-Evidence requiring special storage conditions are listed below. - Latents/Impression: - Routine latent/impression evidence is stored at room temperature unless there are special circumstances. - Forensic Biology: - Liquid reference blood samples and sexual assault evidence collection kits containing liquid bloods are to be refrigerated. - Human remains (includes fetal tissue, bones, teeth, and other tissue samples) are frozen. - Dried reference bloodstains are frozen.
+Evidence requiring special storage conditions are listed below. - Latents/Impression: - Routine latent/impression evidence is stored at room

-Section 5.8 - Handling Items of Evidence Page 6 of 10 Property of Idaho State Police Forensic Services
+Section 5.8 - Handling Items of Evidence Page 6 of 11 temperature unless there are special circumstances.